avalon-lang/avaloni/docs/source/index.rst

 Avalon Programming Language
 ===========================

-Quantum computing is slowly but surely taking shape and it promises solution to some problems we find hard to solve using classical computing.
+Quantum computing is slowly but surely taking shape and it promises solutions to some problems we find hard to solve using classical computing.
 While quantum computers are still not very powerful for practical computing, we can start prototyping.